seek4science/seek/tech/other-distributions.md

 distribution packages, and any other differences we are aware of from our general install guide.

+## Ubuntu 16.04

+SEEK has had some short testing and fixes for running on the latest LTS release of Ubuntu - 16.04.
+We are not yet using this version on any of our servers, but we don't anticipate any problems.

+One change you may need from the current installation guide, is that the package openjdk-7-jdk is unavailable.
+You can simply replace this with openjdk-8-jdk:

+    sudo apt-get install openjdk-8-jdk

 ## Linux Mint 16

 There shoudn't be any problems once SEEK is installed and